 How are races chosen?

-The TakeAction Political Committee chooses which races to screen in based on many strategic considerations, including:
+The TakeAction Minnesota Political Committee, a committee appointed by our Board of Directors, chooses which races to screen in based on many strategic considerations, including:

 - What are the opportunities to advance our progressive vision for Minnesota?